lywang3081/lywang3081.github.io/_pages/about.md

 Recent News
 ======
-* 2024/06  I was awarded the WAIC Rising Star (15 in total).
+* 2024/06  I was awarded the WAIC Rising Star (15 AI researchers in total).
 * 2024/04  One paper is accepted to IJCAI 2024.
 * 2024/02  One paper is accepted to CVPR 2024.
 * 2024/02  Our continual learning survey is accepted to IEEE TPAMI.